-EMT and Paramedic Programs \$46.00

-All Other Applicable Programs
+EMT and Paramedic Program All Other Applicable Program ntralgatech.edu/tuition

-www.centralgatech.edu

 Textbooks and Materials

 It is recommended that students purchase required books, tools, uniforms and other equipment/supplies appropriate to their program of study as outlined in the course syllabus for each program.
 Books and supplies can be purchased at on-campus bookstores, or ordered online through the campus bookstore.